Prasanta-Hembram/JS-word-guessing-game/README.md

 # JS-word-guessing-game
-A simple gamme made with Javascript.
+A simple game made with Javascript.